 Speke’s Camp oozes a simple outdoorsy sort of charm.
-It is one of our favourite value properties near the Maasai Mara!
-Privately owned and operated, it is an awesome option for travellers on a budget.
+It is one of our favorite value properties near the Maasai Mara!
+Privately owned and operated, it is an awesome option for travelers on a budget.
 Game drives take place in the busy reserve, but the camp itself provides a bit of peace and quiet – and some great guiding too!

 ACCESS & LOCATION:

 Speke’s has a lovely location, on the banks of the Olare Orok stream and surrounded by indigenous woodland.

 ACCOMMODATION & FACILITIES AT SPEKE'S CAMP:

 Its main areas are housed in one big mess tent – this incorporates lounge, dining room and bar.
 The lounge has some comfy seating and a few shelves of books for guests to enjoy, while the bar is tucked snugly into a corner.
 The dining area has a long wooden table and fairly ornate upright chairs for communal meals.
 The style overall is vibrant and energetic, with stripy rugs on the floor and sphere-shaded light fittings hanging from the ceiling, resembling outsize oranges and lemons!
 Further furniture is positioned around the grounds – for example, there are daybeds under trees to provide shade and to maximize amazing views over the plains of the Conservancy and the reserve.